ampproject/amphtml/extensions/amp-live-list/amp-live-list.md

 **data-update-time** (Optional)

 Timestamp when the entry was last updated.
+Use this attribute to trigger an update on an existing item: the client will replace all existing content in this item with the new, updated content, without triggering the appearance of the update reference point.
 We recommend using Unix time (the number of seconds that have elapsed since Thursday, 1 January 1970).

 **data-tombstone** (Optional)